Great-Lab/Undertale-Controller-Hack-2.0/README.md

 This is the second version of Undertale Controller.
 Source code is coming out soon!
 You have permission to you create your own.
 But credit Undertale Controller as the original source.

 # Questions
 Have any questions?
-Go to (Pull Request)[https://github.com/Great-Hacking/Undertale-Controller-2.0/pulls]!
+Go to [Pull Request](https://github.com/Great-Hacking/Undertale-Controller-2.0/pulls)!

 # How Do I Download?